Relapse is a devastating blow to anyone’s recovery. You were doing so well and then BAM! That inner voice got the best of you.

 Relapse Recovery: What To Do Next

 1. Don’t start feeling sorry for yourself.

 Just don’t.
 What good does it do?
-Honestly, nobody wants to hear it.
+It’s bad for you and the harsh reality is that nobody wants to hear it.

 Sure, you’re probably going to wake up the next day feeling like a miserable turd, but that’s to be expected.